Scrambled Linear Pseudorandom Number Generators: Combining linear engines and scramblers

-The state of a generator should be in principle initalized with truly random bits.
-If only a 64-bit seed is available, we suggest to use a \textsc{SplitMix}~\cite{SLFFSPNG} generator, initialized with the given seed, to fill the state array of our generators, as research has shown that initialization must be performed with a generator radically different in nature from the one initialized to avoid correlation on similar seeds~\cite{MWKCDIPNG}.\footnote{It is immediate to define a $32$-bit version of \textsc{SplitMix} to initialize $32$-bit generators.} Since \textsc{SplitMix} is an equidistributed generator, the resulting initialized state will never be the all-zero state.
+The state of a generator should be in principle seeded with truly random bits.
+If only a 64-bit seed is available, we suggest using a \textsc{SplitMix}~\cite{SLFFSPNG} generator, initialized with the given seed, to fill the state array of our generators, as research has shown that initialization must be performed with a generator radically different in nature from the one initialized to avoid correlation on similar seeds~\cite{MWKCDIPNG}.\footnote{It is immediate to define a $32$-bit version of \textsc{SplitMix} to initialize $32$-bit generators.} Since \textsc{SplitMix} is an equidistributed generator, the resulting initialized state will never be the all-zero state.
 Notice, however, that using a $64$-bit seed only a minuscule fraction of the possible initial states will be obtainable.
+In any case, the seed must be stored for repeatability.